kkapelon/kkapelon.github.io/_posts/2017-01-19-docker-for-java-big-picture.md

  1. A Java application that implements a Web interface and accepts customer orders
  1. A Mysql DB that is used for main storage
- 1. A second Java application the creates reports and keeps metrics
+ 1. A second Java application the creates reports and records metrics
  1. A Mongodb for keeping metrics
  1. A RabbitMQ instance for communication among the two applications.